When: Saturday, September 6th, 2014, Race start 9AM

 A brief course description: Starting around 1200 feet, The trail climbs steadily to above tree line to a high, alpine ridge.
 The trail is marked with cairns in most places.
 About halfway, the Ermine Hill trail comes in from the right.
 Then, the trail descends into a forested valley at about 1500 feet.
 It again climbs up above tree line until it descends to Byers Lake via the Cascade Trail.
 There has been a lot of work completed on the Cascade Trail in the last two years, implementing switchbacks to make the trail both safer and to improve drainage.
 The course will finish up in the Byers Lake campground with food and drinks.
 We will e-mail more specific directions and distances the week before the race.
 See pictures below for a couple of good visual directions.

 Please be aware: This is not a course for beginning trail runners.
 There are significant climbs and difficult terrain.
-If you have never traveled the course before, we strongly encourage you to do so.
+If you have never traveled the course before, we strongly encourage you to do so BEFORE considering signing up.
+If you are signing up because you just want to see the trail, please go do it on your own time.
 The trail will not be marked, so familiarity with it will be very important.
 Please do not over-estimate your abilities!
 The most common, recurring theme regarding weather descriptions reads "lousy weather, cold winds and poor visibility are common".
-If you have never run a marathon or race of this distance, please reconsider signing up.
-If you have only run road marathons, but never tackled trail running, please reconsider signing up.
-Running the Crow Pass Crossing or Resurrection Pass 50 would be a good personal pre-requisites.
+The effort level for running this race is equivalent to running two marathons.
+If you have only run road marathons, but never tackled trail running, please do not sign up.
+If you cannot run for 9 hours without stopping, you probably shouldn't sign up for this race.
+This course is not meant to be jog/walked.
+Power hiking the hills is probably the only walking you will be doing in order to make the time cut-offs.
+The time cut-offs are very strict and difficult to achieve.
+Running the Crow Pass Crossing in under the time limit or 50mile/50k trail race would be good personal pre-requisites.